 Early Origins of the Padok family

-Another 219 words (16 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Padok History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Padok research.
+Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Padok History in all our PDF Extended History products and printed products wherever possible.

 Padok Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Padok include Puttoch, Puttock, Puttoc, Puttick, Puttoche, Puttocke, Putticke, Putteck, Puttex, Putton, Putten, Potton, Puttone, Pottone, Pottock, Pottocke, Pottoch and many more.

 Early Notables of the Padok family (pre 1700)